Vermylion/pgmenu/README.md

 ![](https://github.com/Vermylion/pgmenu/raw/master/examples/assets/pgmenu_logo.png)

+### IMPORTANT: This branch, pgmenu 2.0, is currently in development

-pgmenu is a basic library for an easy creation of menus in pygame, supporting multiple widget types and designed with the user's experience at heart.
+pgmenu is an extensive library for an easy creation of menus in pygame, supporting multiple widget types and designed with the user's experience at heart.

 It's optimized to not hinder performance, and hopefully as customizable as possible. pgmenu also aims to stay true to traditional pygame syntax, for, again, a hopefully seamless experience.

 This library is made for your project, not the project made around the library.

-If you have any **features** or **changes** to add, or **bugs** to fix, please contact me at [vermylioncode@gmail.com](https://mail.google.com/mail/u/0/#inbox?compose=GTvVlcSHxjhbRbxvSxFbZrdnptpzHLqnplHLDKdjrbbDXcqXZJBvCFqscPNMPTGlBrWqKmxQVPXnB).
-Thanks in advance!
+If you have any **features** or **changes** to add, or **bugs** to fix, don't be afraid to create a **github issue**.

 # Quick Guide